photoprism/photoprism-docs/docs/developer-guide/api/index.md

 !!! example ""
     **We welcome any contributions that help improve our API docs and make them easier to use for developers.** To learn how to access the API while no [interactive Swagger documentation](https://github.com/photoprism/photoprism/issues/2132) is available, we recommend checking the requests in the [browser console](../../getting-started/troubleshooting/logs.md#__tabbed_1_2) that our JS frontend sends when you perform actions like creating an album - and then use the same method, URI, encoding, value names and types for sending requests with your own application.

-## Deprecation Policy

-Our REST API endpoints are currently not covered by an official deprecation policy, so some routes and request parameters may change as we add new features in upcoming releases.

-However, we avoid making breaking changes, especially to endpoints that we know other developers are using.

 ## Client Authentication

 When clients have a valid access token, e.g. obtained through the `POST /api/v1/session` or `POST /api/v1/oauth/token` endpoint, they can use a standard *Bearer Authorization* header to authenticate their requests: